 Deteriorating regional and global economic conditions and the effects of ongoing military actions against terrorists may cause significant disruptions to commerce throughout the world.
-When those disruptions occur, it is most likely that the energy industry will be either affected first or affected to a greater extent than other industries.
+If those disruptions occur in areas of the world which are tied to the energy industry, such as the Middle East, it is most likely that our industry will be either affected first or affected to a greater extent than other industries.
 These conditions or disruptions may: